 Free Stock Video Sites

-And don’t forget about video.
+Whether you're trying to increase SEO engagement or drive attention to a certain topic, video can come in handy.
 More and more we’re seeing videos used in place of hero images in the header of the homepage.
 Video is becoming a rising star in Internet marketing, and it isn’t stopping -- according to Cisco, in 2017, video will account for 69% of all consumer internet traffic.
 Video-on-demand traffic alone will have almost trebled.

-Pixabay also offers great CCo stock video options, meaning you can use them in commercial work without crediting anyone.
+Pixabay also offers great stock video options, meaning you can use them in commercial work without crediting anyone.
 If you're curious – they have over 1400 HD video clips and ~65 4K clips.

 The self-proclaimed largest online resource for free HD stock footage and motion graphics, they boast a wide amount of footage with over 4000 clips.
 While that's a big number, some videos on their site are not fully free.
 Check the license before you decide to use any videos off of Videvo so you can avoid any lawsuits.

 Pexels' content is all CCo, so you can use every clip you see, without attribution.
 With that being noted, the video website has a smaller inventory of only about 250 video clips.